 In situations like this, when the share price is ridiculously high, small investors may be deterred from buying the shares.
 But a split will make shares more affordable for more people.
 It’s important to keep in mind two things.
 First, a stock split causes a decrease in the price of individual shares.

 Second, it does not cause a change in the company’s total market capitalization.
 Stock dilution does not occur.
 Our trading service is here to teach you how to take advantage of all market conditions.

 An Example of a Stock Split in Action

-To calculate the new price of your 200 shares, divide the market capitalization of $5,000 by 200 and you get a price of $25.
+To calculate the new price of your 200 shares, divide the market capitalization of $5,000 by 200, and you get a price of $25.

-Despite the fact that the number of shares increased and the value decreased, the market capitalization is the same as before the split.
+Even though the number of shares increased and the value decreased, the market capitalization is the same as before the split.